 cos(a, b), cos(a, bi)... is used as a loss function.

-In Rasa framework, they improve the original paper algorithm by inserting dense layers for achieving embedding vectors.
+In the Rasa framework, they improve the original paper algorithm by inserting dense layers for achieving embedding vectors.
 Also, it’s interesting that batch size is incremented instead of learning rate decay during training.

 Conclusion: the Best Chatbot Framework